jinnatar/satosa-saml-proxy/README.md

         -keyout saml.key -out saml.crt -subj "/SN=saml.example.com/"
    ```
 1. Give read access to your key: `chown :999 saml.key && chmod g+r saml.key` ..
 This way SATOSA is limited to only read.
 1. Get your target SAML side system's metadata XML file.
 How to do this is specific to the app you're setting up!
 This isn't just a static file, it will need details specific to your installation so it's common to have an endpoint you can `curl` to generate it.
-You may not be able to generate it until you've registered the proxy's metadata on the app side, in this case skip ahead until the proxy is running and do these steps after.
+You may not be able to generate it until you've registered the proxy's metadata on the app side, in this case leave `SAML_METADATA=dummy-metadata.xml` to get the proxy running first and then circle back once you get the real data.
 1. Once you have your metadata XML file, make it available to your container, for example via a volume.
+The dummy data is already available.
 2. Configure the ENV variables that will tweak the provided SATOSA configs.
 You can edit the provided `example.env` file and feed it to Docker via the `--env-file` flag.
 Make sure to **not** quote values if using that flag.
 Explanations below:
    ```shell
    ENCRYPTION_KEY=0xDEADBEEF  # Key used to encrypt state in transit.
 Could generate with `openssl rand -base64 32`